SrivishnuR/srivishnur.github.io/_posts/2023-03-03-autocomplete.md

     <figcaption>Figure 5: The parse tree for the string “arr[f”</figcaption>
 </figure>

 The red box around “f” means its an error node.
-As a result, our visitIdentifier visitor function wasn’t run as expected and the scope wasn’t being generated.
+As a result, our `visitIdentifier` visitor function wasn’t run as expected and the scope wasn’t being generated.

 Upon further inspection, we were able to attribute this to the layout of our grammar.
-What was happening was that during the generation of the parse tree, ANTLR would enter the bindableChild rule.
-It would then attempt to filter the potential options, indexedBinding and unionBinding, by peeking into the first element of the rule.
-However, both indexedBinding and unionBinding start with the exact same rule, expression, and as a result, ANTLR wasn’t able to differentiate between the two based on the information given.
+What was happening was that during the generation of the parse tree, ANTLR would enter the `bindableChild` rule.
+It would then attempt to filter the potential options, `indexedBinding` and `unionBinding`, by peeking into the first element of the rule.
+However, both `indexedBinding` and `unionBinding` start with the exact same rule, `expression`, and as a result, ANTLR wasn’t able to differentiate between the two based on the information given.
 ANTLR then fails out and returns an error node for the “f”.

 We were able to solve this with a simple refactor to the grammar.